The Green Party is set to launch its election manifesto, which will include a call to “take back” the NHS from the private sector

 “It would also get our climate change emissions down and could create hundreds of thousands of jobs.

 “And crucially, for every £1 invested in this programme, it’s estimated that £1.27 comes back to the economy in terms of the benefit in jobs and reduction on the NHS bill.”

 Lucas said the government had “a woeful record on energy insulation”.
-In fact, installation of energy efficient measures in UK homes have fallen by 80 per cent over the last two years.
+In fact, the installation of energy-efficient measures in UK homes has fallen by 80 per cent over the last two years.